 c) Study and identify security issues and threats in ITS and autonomous and assisted driving system.

-d) Study and identify requirementsand use cases for specific ITS and autonomous and assisted driving system services and applications.
+d) Study and identify security requirements considering ITS regulations and use cases for specific ITS and autonomous and assisted driving system services and applications.

 e) Study and develop security mechanisms, protocols, and technologies for ITS and autonomous and assisted driving system.